Javatpoint Logo

 It thus causes the soil to become dry, resulting in an arid terrain.
 Only if effective interventions for preserving clean water are skillfully put into practice will the environment and its residents be capable of surviving.

 Water recycling will contribute to preserving the waterways needed to support the food supply.
 Lacking the appropriate amount of rainfall, crops cannot develop.
 Thus, if the groundwater is decreased, food costs will increase, and many more people will suffer food shortages.
-Water conservation at home and at work will free up more for the vital duty of increasing food crops.
+Water conservation at home and work will free up more for the vital duty of increasing food crops.

 When fresh water is challenging to get to for commercial, agricultural, and domestic purposes, it makes it harder to operate a successful economy.
-The lack of freshwater supplies may hinder the manufacturing of goods that require a lot of water, including automobiles, bread, and textiles.
+The lack of freshwater supplies may hinder manufacturing goods that require a lot of water, including automobiles, bread, and textiles.

 Methods of Water Conservation